Harsha-A/SQS-SNS/README.md

 # SQS-SNS
 SQS &amp; SNS Interview Questions

+SNS - You may own a Topic, Subscribers will subscribe to that topic.
+When you push messages to that topics, the subscribers will receive it.

 **Amazon SQS Questions:**

 1. **What is Amazon SQS, and how does it work?**